 Jim Soland is an Assistant Professor of Quantitative Methods at the University of Virginia and an Affiliated Research Fellow at NWEA, an assessment nonprofit.
-His research is situated at the intersection of measurement and policy.
-Particular areas of emphasis include measuring social emotional learning, quantifying and correcting for test disengagement, estimating teacher and school effectiveness, and growth modeling more generally.
-His work has been featured by the Collaborative for Academic, Social, and Emotional Learning (CASEL) and the Brookings Institute.
-Prior to joining NWEA, Jim completed a doctorate in Educational Psychology at Stanford University with a concentration in measurement and policy.
+His research is situated at the intersection of educational and psychological measurement, practice, and policy.
+Particular areas of emphasis include understanding how measurement decisions impact estimates of treatment effects and psychological/social-emotional growth, as well as detecting and quantifying test/survey disengagement.
+His work has been featured by the Collaborative for Academic, Social, and Emotional Learning (CASEL), the Brookings Institute, and the New York Times.
+Prior to joining NWEA, Jim completed a doctorate in Educational Psychology at Stanford University with a concentration in measurement.
 Jim has also served as a classroom teacher, a policy analyst at the RAND Corporation, and Senior Fiscal Analyst at the Legislative Analyst’s Office (LAO), a nonpartisan organization that provides policy analysis to support the California Legislature and general public.